 He is part of the program management team assisting the Great Lakes Water Authority (GLWA) in Detroit, Mich., in preparing a PMIS needs assessment, procuring a PMIS, and then implementing and training for the new system, which will be used to manage capital project data and leverage that data to effectively manage the capital program.

 In the past, Joe helped client Pittsburgh Water and Sewer Authority (PWSA) reach its goal of quadrupling its capital program output within five years, developing a capital planning process to produce a rolling five-year Capital Improvement Program (CIP) that defined procedures for program reporting, controls, risk management, and project management best practices.
-Joe also provided consulting services to the Eastern Municipal Water District (EMWD) in Perris, Cali., which was seeking to streamline and automate its development services operations.
+Joe also provided consulting services to the Eastern Municipal Water District (EMWD) in Perris, Cali., which was seeking to streamline and automate its development services operations and the Gulf Coast Water Authority in Texas City, Texas, to strategically plan how it could improve project delivery performance.

 Joe received a Bachelor of Science degree in industrial technology from Ohio University.
 He also received a Master of Public Administration degree from the University of Oklahoma, as well as a Master of Science degree in construction management from Ohio State University.